AmosHason/BinanCCi/README.md

 # BinanCCi
-Rebalance your Binance assets according to the CCi30 index
+Rebalance your Binance assets according to the CCi30 index.